appsmithorg/appsmith-docs/website/docs/connect-data/reference/airtable.md

   <dt><b>Time zone</b></dt>
   <dd>

 Sets the time zone to use for displaying date values, expects value like `'America/Chicago'`.
-See [all supported time zones](https://support.airtable.com/docs/supported-timezones-for-set-timezone).
+For more information, see [Supported Timezones for SET_TIMEZONE](https://support.airtable.com/docs/supported-timezones-for-set-timezone).

   </dd>

   <dt><b>User locale</b></dt>
   <dd>

-Sets format for displaying dates according to locale, expects value like `'hi'` for Hindi.
-See [all supported locales](https://support.airtable.com/docs/supported-locale-modifiers-for-set-locale).
+Sets format for displaying dates according to locale, expects a value like `'en-gb'` for British English.
+For more information, see [Supported locale modifiers for SET_LOCALE](https://support.airtable.com/docs/supported-locale-modifiers-for-set-locale).

   </dd>